munificent/craftinginterpreters/book/strings.md

 debug, and optimize.
 When serializing strings or interoperating with other systems, you have to deal with all of the encodings.
 Users need to understand the two indexing APIs and know which to use when.
-This is the approach that newer, big languages tend to take -- like Perl 6 and Swift.
+This is the approach that newer, big languages tend to take -- like Raku and Swift.

 A simpler compromise is to always encode using UTF-8 and only expose an API that works with code points.
 For users that want to work with grapheme clusters, let